-Detective Roarke sifts through the forensics, motives and physical evidence and at first glance it seems that all the evidence points to the strange artist who is obsessed with the beautiful actress.
-But, as time passes, several other suspects come to the attention of Detective Roarke and the case is now not so open and shut.
-As the detective immerses himself in her life, it turns out that she has more than one secret.
+In book 1 (Art of Murder) of the World of Murder series, Detectives O’Roarke and Garcia sift through the forensics, motives and physical evidence and at first glance it seems that all the evidence points to the strange, young artist who is obsessed with the beautiful actress.
+As the detective immerses themselves in her life, it turns out that the victim has more than one secret.

 Book #5 in the World of Murder series

 In Book 5 in the series Taste of Murder, Detectives O’Roarke and Garcia have a cold case dumped on their desk.
 Despite their objections that they ‘don’t do cold cases’ their Commander tells them that they do now since the new Mayor has asked for them.
 Three years earlier the mayor’s brother-in-law was murdered and the case was never solved.
 The cold case plunges the murder cops into the world of television and competitive cooking shows and their pick of suspects three years cold.

 Available at amazon.com